 \subsection{Set-up}

-The measured mass of the truck was $15.01$ tons for the first payload and $31.28$ tons for the second payload.
+The measured mass of the truck is $15.01$ tons for the first payload and $31.28$ tons for the second payload.
 However, in addition to this, the inertia of the 12 rotating wheels has to be accounted for.
-This contribution was estimated to be 528~kg.
-Thus, the true parameter for the two cases were $m_\circ^1=15.01+0.528=15.5$ tons and $m_\circ^2=31.28+0.528=31.8$ tons, respectively.
-Based on previous trials, the pole $p$ in the input dynamics \eqref{inputmodel} was set to $p=0.979$.
-In order to obtain a large difference in the traveled distance for the minimum-time and the minimum-distance design, the velocity range was set to $v_{\min}=6$ km/h and $v_{\max}=23$ km/h.
-The maximum acceleration was set to $a_{\max} = 0.9\,\mathrm{m/s}^2$, and a minimum acceleration of $a_{\min} = -0.4\,\mathrm{m/s}^2$ was chosen.
-No gear shift was allowed during the experiment time and the experiment was considered to begin when the truck reached the minimum velocity for the first time.
-A human driver was present, but the driving profile was executed by custom in-truck software, which controlled the accelerator pedal and auxiliary-brake-lever signals during acceleration and deceleration segments.
+This contribution is estimated to be 528~kg.
+Thus, the true parameter for the two cases are $m_\circ^1=15.01+0.528=15.5$ tons and $m_\circ^2=31.28+0.528=31.8$ tons, respectively.
+Based on previous trials, the pole $p$ in the input dynamics \eqref{inputmodel} is set to $p=0.979$.
+In order to obtain a large difference in the traveled distance for the minimum-time and the minimum-distance design, the velocity range is set to $v_{\min}=1.7$ m/s and $v_{\max}=6.4$ m/s.
+The maximum acceleration is set to $a_{\max} = 0.9\,\mathrm{m/s}^2$, and a minimum acceleration of $a_{\min} = -0.4\,\mathrm{m/s}^2$ is chosen.
+No gear shift is allowed during the experiment time, and the experiment is considered to begin when the truck reaches the minimum velocity for the first time.
+A human driver is present, but the driving profile is executed by custom in-truck software, which controls the accelerator-pedal and auxiliary-brake-lever signals during acceleration and deceleration segments.
 The designed driving profile was implemented by a simple event-based procedure rather than by a dedicated feedback tracking controller.
 For each acceleration or deceleration segment, the software applied a constant accelerator-pedal percentage or auxiliary-brake-lever percentage, selected from calibration runs, until a specified time had elapsed, a target velocity was reached, or a prescribed velocity limit was reached.
 Therefore, the implemented profile was not expected to track the designed profile exactly.
 Deviations and overshoot can occur, especially when switching between propulsive and braking force, due to drivetrain and actuator dynamics.